bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Typically used for Unicode emoji
 * At a minimum: like and dislike
 * To ease requirements, perhaps impose limits on the timeframe during which one can react, for example within 24 hours (after which you have to reply and place further reactions on the reply)

-### Mirroring

-* Option to publicly follow a user in a way so that we also republish their #signed_feed
-* A feed would also list within its metadata those who mirror it
-* May also list the usually observed lag or the most recent update of each
-* Can be used when the origin is down, slow, in a load balanced fashion or if nearing its #poll_quota
-* Enables those on the same host or LAN to share feeds to lower costs
-* Reshare a feed with greater accessibility for #cors_avoidance - i.e., with CORS headers or CSS encapsulation as a workaround

 ### Webhooks